 Extended or stacked flap breast reconstruction uses multiple perforator flaps stacked on top of another to create a larger breast.
 For a bilateral breast reconstruction, four flaps can be used, such as bilateral DIEP and PAP flaps or bilateral DIEP and DCIA flaps (extended DIEP) or various other combinations of multiple flaps.
 Usually, multiple flaps are used to reconstruct the breast when a patient is very thin and she wants larger breasts using natural tissue that cannot be achieved using one flap for one breast.

+Stacked and extended flaps allow even very thin patients to combine donor site tissue from multiple sites to create larger breasts.
 We believe it is very important to have a tight, cohesive team that works together safely and efficiently.
-In our practice, breast restoration with the TDAP or ICAP flap is performed by two experienced board-certified microsurgeons with specialized expertise.
+In our practice, breast restoration with stacked and extended flaps are performed by at least two experienced board-certified microsurgeons with specialized expertise.
 We often obtain preoperative imaging of the blood vessels to map out the surgical plan before the operation.
-In our hands, the average TDAP or ICAP flap breast reconstruction takes about 3-4 hours for a unilateral reconstruction and 4-6 hours for a bilateral reconstruction.
+In our hands, the average stacked/extended flap breast reconstruction takes about 4-6 hours for a unilateral reconstruction and 8-12 hours for a bilateral reconstruction.

 Postoperatively, the flaps are monitored overnight while the patient is in the hospital.
 Patients are allowed to get out of bed, walk, and eat anything they want postoperatively.
 Most patients stay in the hospital one night.
 Drains are placed in the reconstructed breast(s) and the donor site.
 At home, daily drain output needs to be measured, and most drains are removed in 1-2 weeks.
 Patients should take at least 2 weeks off of work, and avoid heavy lifting and strenuous activities for 4-6 weeks.
 Most patients are fully recovered without any physical limitations in 6-8 weeks.